Copy a List in SharePoint or Microsoft 365 and keep version History

 SharePoint Copy Folders (for SharePoint 2010, 2013, 2016, 2019 on-premises):

-Use the method below, click “Upload files using Windows Explorer instead”:
+Use the option to “Upload files using Windows Explorer instead”:

 Or else use the ribbon optionCopy Folder to SharePoint